ttfcui/marbleviz/README.md

 3. The individual PNGs if the panel needed manual arrangement.
 If the viz can be mostly replicated by the code, the PNGs are not included.

+The GIMP files used to add captions and other details to the panels are available on request.